tetframework/Tonnikala/README.rst

 `set_tonnikala_reload(reload)`
     If `True`, makes tonnikala not cache templates.
 Default is `False`.

 These 3 can also be controlled by `tonnikala.extensions`, `tonnikala.search_paths` and `tonnikala.reload` in .ini settings.
+If `tonnikala.reload` is not present, Tonnikala follows the `pyramid.reload_templates`.

 Status
 ======